Radial limits of solutions to elliptic partial differential equations: Potential Theory

 \section{Potential Theory}

-Brelot \cite{Br1960} developped an axiomatic potential theory on certain topological spaces $\Omega.$ We shall restrict our attention to the case that $\Omega$ is a (real, second countable) manifold.
-Suppose for a given manifold $\Omega,$ we associate to every open subset $U\subset\Omega$ a vector space $\mathcal H(U)$ of continuous functions on $U,$ which we call harmonic functions, satisfying the following Axioms $1, 2, 3$ of Brelot.
+Brelot \cite{Br1960} developped an axiomatic potential theory on certain topological spaces $\Omega.$ Suppose for a given Hausdorff space $\Omega,$ we associate to every open subset $U\subset\Omega$ a vector space $\mathcal H(U)$ of continuous functions on $U,$ which we call harmonic functions, satisfying the following Axioms $1, 2, 3$ of Brelot.

 {\it Axiom 1 (sheaf axiom).} If $U$ is an open subset of $\Omega$ and $u:U\to\R$ is harmonic on $U,$ then the restriction of $u$ to every open subset $V$ of $U$ is harmonic on $V$ and if, for every point $x\in U,$ the restriction of $u$ to some open neighbourhood of $x$ is harmonic, then $u$ is harrmonic on $U.$